Keto 101: A Beginners Guide to the Ketogenic Diet

 What is Ketosis?

-Ketosis is the KEY to the success of the keto diet!
+Ketosis is the KEY to the success of the ketogenic diet!
 Ketosis is a natural and normal process that happens when your body runs low on glucose (sugars).
 Normally, your body can run very well on glucose/sugars.
 Glucose is produced when the body breaks down carbohydrates.
 Breaking down carbohydrates for glucose is a very simple process, which is why it’s your body’s preferred way to produce energy.
 The easier the better…except for your waistline!

 Basically, eating low carbs and high fats/protein means your body burns fat instead of sugars, turning your body into a fat-burning machine and helping you lose weight!